skypjack/entt/docs/md/entity.md

   registry.clear();
   ```

-Finally, references to components can be retrieved simply as:
+Finally, references to components are obtained simply as:

 ```cpp
 const auto &cregistry = registry;